Wholesale: Products & Services

 The only valid ACT Type for VoIP Ports is V, which is entered on the LSR.

-When submitting these requests you must also enter a V in the NPDI field of the Port Services form and mark the Manual Handling field of the LSR with a Y.
+When submitting these requests you must also enter a V in the NPDI field of the Local Service Request form and mark the Manual Handling field of the LSR with a Y.

 Hours of Operation